kamclean/collaborator/vignettes/vignette_user_1_explore.md

     discrepancies in the DAGs recorded so that these can be corrected.

--   However, not all discrepancies are “incorrect” - some users may be particpating within multiple DAGs and so will be highlighted.
+-   However, not all discrepancies are “incorrect” - some users may be participating within multiple DAGs and so will be highlighted.
 It is recommended that in this case these users are either excluded using `users_exception` or have separate usernames created for each DAG (recommended).